LogoCoatedMagnets

 Core conclusions and key numbers for quick decision alignment.

-"cable magnetic holder china" and "magnetic cable holder manufacturer" should stay on one canonical page.
+"cable magnetic holder china", "cable magnetic holder factory", and "magnetic cable holder manufacturer" should stay on one canonical page.

 The buyer intent is the same: execute a quick feasibility check, then choose a supplier lane with clear RFQ boundaries.
 Splitting routes would duplicate intent and dilute trust signals.